1-Day, 2-Day & 3-Day Prague Itineraries for Travelers

 More Related Articles on PlanetWare.com

 Prague: For a complete look at all the sites, see our list of the top tourist attractions in Prague.
 And if you haven't yet found a place to stay or you're wondering where to base yourself in the city, see our article on Where to Stay in Prague: Best Areas & Hotels.

 Things to Do Near Prague: You can do a number of interesting day trips from Prague, some of which will take a morning or afternoon, and others that will take a full day.
 One of the most popular excursions is a trip from Prague to Cesky Krumlov, a UNESCO World Heritage Site.
-Another option, is a day trip from Prague to Kutna Hora, home to Sedlec Ossuary, more commonly known as The Bone Church.
+Another option is a day trip from Prague to Kutna Hora, home to the Sedlec Ossuary, more commonly known as The Bone Church.